sqlmapproject/sqlmap/Usage.md

 #### URI injection point

 There are special cases when injection point is within the URI itself. sqlmap does not perform any automatic test against URI paths, unless manually pointed to.
-You have to specify these injection points in the command line by appending an asterisk (`*`) after each URI point that you want sqlmap to test for and exploit a SQL injection.
+You have to specify these injection points in the command line by appending an asterisk (`*`) (Note: Havij style `%INJECT HERE%` is also supported) after each URI point that you want sqlmap to test for and exploit a SQL injection.

 This is particularly useful when, for instance, Apache web server's [mod_rewrite](http://httpd.apache.org/docs/current/mod/mod_rewrite.html) module is in use or other similar technologies.